appbaseio/Docs/content/docs/reactivesearch/ui-builder/search/index.md

 ## Overview

-[ReactiveSearch.io](http://reactivesearch.io)'s **UI Builder** is a built-in visual search UI builder that enables citizen developers to author search UIs with point and click, extend or export the resulting codebase.
-It comes with version control support and each version can be deployed on the global edge with your domain in a single click.
+[ReactiveSearch.io](http://reactivesearch.io)'s **UI Builder** enables citizen developers to author search UIs with no-code, extend them with low-code with a cloud IDE and publish search UIs at the global edge on your domain.

-You can following this Arcade to see how the UI builder works.
+You can follow this interactive tutorial to see how the UI builder works in action.

 <div style="position: relative; padding-bottom: calc(52.135416666666664% + 40px); height: 0;"><iframe src="https://demo.arcade.software/eA33UmiqidtjfcaNrhi2?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 <br/>

-> Note: **UI Builder** feature is available for all ReactiveSearch plans.
+> Note: **UI Builder** feature is now available for all ReactiveSearch plans.

 ### Pick A Template